tiesselune/sled-entity/Readme.md

 ### Sibling relationships

-To create a sibling Entity, you need to link the Entity structs together by overriding the `get_sibling_trees()` method :
+To create a sibling Entity, you need to link the Entity structs together by overriding the `get_sibling_stores()` method :

 ```rust
 use reindeer::{Entity,DeletionBehaviour};